jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The one file one resource flag signals an LDP server that no @http
 #link("https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Identifying_resources_on_the_Web#fragment")[fragments]
 are present in the named nodes in this collection.
-The server can therefore use soft-links or hard-links to reduce the data duplication.
+The server can therefore use soft-links or hard-links to reduce the physical data duplication.

 === Retention Policy